1999–2000 San Antonio Spurs season

 The 1999–2000 San Antonio Spurs season was the 24th season for the San Antonio Spurs in the National Basketball Association, their 27th season as the Spurs, and their 33rd season as a franchise.
+The Spurs entered the regular season as the reigning champions, having won their first NBA championship in the 1999 NBA Finals, where they defeated the New York Knicks in five games.

+Season summary

+Off-season

-After having won their first NBA championship in the 1999 NBA Finals, where they defeated the New York Knicks in five games, the Spurs signed free agents Terry Porter, Samaki Walker and Chucky Brown during the off-season.
-However, prior to the season, Sean Elliott was diagnosed with a kidney disorder, and missed the first four months of the regular season; he would then receive a kidney transplant from his brother, Noel.
+During the off-season, the Spurs signed free agents Terry Porter, Samaki Walker and Chucky Brown.
+However, prior to the regular season, Sean Elliott was diagnosed with a kidney disorder, and missed the first four months of the season; he would then receive a kidney transplant from his brother, Noel.

 The Spurs were originally scheduled to play two games against the Minnesota Timberwolves overseas in Tokyo, Japan in November during the first month of the regular season, but because they won the NBA championship, they were obligated to play in the McDonald's Championship in Milan, Italy in October.